5.6 Supporting youth organisations

 “Temporary associations of purpose” (ATS) between people who, on the basis of current legislation, are qualified entities of the third sector, consisting of a maximum of three entities, with a governing body consisting of a majority of young people between 18 and 35.

-As part of the European Community objective of reducing the distance between young people and European institutions, harmonizing the policies of the member countries in the field of youth and directly involving young people in the decisions that affect them closely, the Erasmus + program allows for, with Action Key 3 - Support for policy reforms, the meeting between young people and youth policymakers.
+As part of the European Community objective of reducing the distance between young people and European institutions, harmonizing the policies of the member countries in the field of youth and directly involving young people in the decisions that affect them closely, the Erasmus + program, with the Key action 3 (Support to policy development and cooperation), allows for the meeting between young people and youth policymakers.

-It is possible to present a project of dialogue between young people and political decision-makers to the National Youth Agency of an association, a local authority or an informal group of young people.
+It is possible to present a project of dialogue between young people and political decision-makers to the Italian Youth Agency of an association, a local authority or an informal group of young people.